Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

 \subsection{Road Segmentation}

-Segmentation of road scenes is a crucial problem in computer vision for applications such as autonomous driving and pedestrian detection.
-For instance, in order to navigate, an autonomous vehicle needs to determine the drivable free space ahead and determine its own position on the road with respect to the lane markings.
+Segmentation of road scenes is a crucial problem in computer vision for autonomous driving.
+For instance, in order to navigate, an autonomous vehicle needs to determine the drivable area ahead and determine its own position on the road with respect to the lane markings.
 However, the problem is challenging due to the presence of a variety of differently shaped objects such as cars and people, different road types and varying illumination and weather conditions.

-\cite{Munoz2010ECCV} propose an alternative to standard inference in graphical models for semantic labeling of scenes.
-In particular, they train a sequence of inference models in a hierarchical procedure that captures the context over large regions.
-This allows them to bypass the difficulties of training structured prediction models when exact inference is intractable and leads to a very efficient and accurate scene labeling algorithm.

-\cite{Kuehnl2012IV} propose a method that aims to improve appearance-based classification by incorporating the spatial layout of the scene.
-Specifically, they propose a two-stage approach for road segmentation.
+Traditionally, the problem of autonomous driving has been tackled by detecting lane markings \citep{Borkar2012TITS, Wu2012IV, Lee2017ICCV, Li2017NNLS}.
+However, as lane marking features are often not reliable (bad weather, construction sites, missing lane markings), more holistic approaches which consider the entire road area have been explored lately.

+\citet{Alvarez2010CVPR} propose a Bayesian framework to classify road sequences by combining low-level appearance cues with contextual 3D road cues such as the horizon, vanishing points, the 3D scene layout and 3D road models.
+In addition, they extract temporal cues for temporally smoothing the results.
+In follow-up work, \citet{Alvarez2011TITS} convert the image into an illumination invariant feature space to make their method robust to shadows. \citet{Mansinghka2013NIPS} propose an inverse-graphics inspired method by employing generative probabilistic graphics programs (GPGP) to infer roads in images taken from vehicle-mounted cameras.
+GPGPs consist of a stochastic scene generator for generating random samples from a road scene prior, a graphics renderer for rendering the image segmentation of each sample and a stochastic likelihood model linking the renderer's output and the data. \citet{Kuehnl2012IV} present a method to improve appearance-based classification by incorporating the spatial layout of the scene.
+Specifically, they suggest a two-stage approach for road segmentation.
 First, they represent the road surface and delimiting elements such as curbstones and lane-markings using confidence maps based on local visual features.
 From these confidence maps, they extract SPatial RAY (SPRAY) features that incorporate global properties of the scene and train a classifier on those features.
-Their evaluation shows that spatial layout helps especially for the cases where there is a clear structural correspondence between properties at different spatial locations.
+Their evaluation shows that spatial layout helps especially in cases where there is a clear structural correspondence between properties at different spatial locations.